argonatorUberTF/Uber-Team-Fortress/README.md

 This makes it possible to plant a prox mine from the start as soldier for example.

 The bear traps, spikes, caltrops, and auto sentry guns should slow down combat movement speed as it halts bunny hoppers.

+Bunny hopping was a cheese and a hax to begin with, it destroys playability with balanced teams.
+Not every class can bunny hop easily.

 Add another weapon to the Pyro for even more destructive backup. multi pyro rockets?
 Allow the lightning gun to be toggled with the single barrel shotgun even though there is no shotgun ammo handy.